Melbourne Product Liability

 Another method of showing defectiveness is a failure to warn.
 Usually this involves the lack of a sticker or label indicating the instructions or warnings that are required by the American National Standards Institute or good practices.
 ANSI requires warning labels inform consumers of existing product hazards, their severity and effects, plus how to avoid them.

 Any of these can qualify as a product liability claim if your injury was directly caused by the product, through no negligence of your own.
-A knowledgeable attorney can discern the different types of product liability and see which apply to your situation.
+A knowledgeable lawyer can discern the different types of product liability and see which apply to your situation.

 Examples of Recent Product Liability Claims